Reimagining the Registry: Connecting with Newer Generation

 Sign-up rate

-E-commerce spans a vast landscape, so we kicked off with rapid discovery to uncover how today’s event-focused Millennials and Gen Z really think about gifting—and why they hesitate to use CB2 as their go-to registry.
+Registry e-commerce is a complex and highly competitive space, so we began with rapid discovery to understand how today’s Millennials and Gen Z approach event-based gifting—and why many hesitate to choose CB2 as their primary registry platform.

 BIG QUESTION: User-centric Goal Driven